 Polka dot plant

-Native to Madagascar and south-east Asia, this is a popular garden plant and indoor pot plant due to its dynamic foliage.
-It is a perennial herb with distinctive coloured spots of various sizes on its leaves and it can grow up to 1 m tall.
+Commonly known as the polka dot plant, this speckled beauty is native to Madagascar and south-east Asia and a popular garden plant and indoor pot plant due to its dynamic foliage.
+It is a perennial herb with distinctive coloured spots of various sizes on its leaves and it can grow up to 30 cm tall, taller I believe in the wild.
 Small, purple flowers appear from late summer through winter.
 Growing best in warm, shaded areas, with plenty of moisture.

 I keep mine in a pot and never allow it to flower/go to seed.
 Unfortunately, this is yet another non-native that likes the Australian conditions very much and is now listed as an environmental weed - it grows really well in our forests, woodlands and along waterways.